 What are massage intake forms good for?

 Intake forms are often used in the western world to get a better understanding of the client’s condition.
 I get it.
 There might be potential liability issues and you want to protect yourself.

 Or you need records for insurance purposes.
 Or you need something to jog your memory.
 Or you just want to make sure that you don’t miss any information that you should be aware of.
 Fine.
 Makes sense.

 Some intake forms are way over the top, if you ask me!

 But I have tell you, for me, as someone who lives in Thailand, some of those forms are a little scary.
-I have seen 5 page long intake forms with personal information, massage related questions, medical history, liability release forms, informed consent, wavers, acknowledgements, heavy legal language, etc.
+I have seen 5-page long intake forms with personal information, massage-related questions, medical history, liability release forms, informed consent, waivers, acknowledgments, heavy legal language, etc.

 Clearly some lawyer drew that thing up to scare the living daylights out of me.
 I thought I was going to get a wonderful massage in a peaceful holistic environment, but now I have to sign a form that I won’t sue my therapist if she accidentally kills me with her massage.

 Sometimes I wonder if they couldn’t make those intake forms a little more friendly and use language that I can actually understand without needing a legal expert to translate it for me.

 Why intake forms don’t work well in Thailand

 Here in Thailand it’s all very different.
 Intake forms are hardly ever used.
 Let me tell you why.
 There are several reasons.